wolfpld/tracy/README.md

 If you want to profile a short-lived application, add a `TRACY_NO_EXIT` define.
 In this configuration tracy will not exit until an incoming connection is made, even if the application has already finished.

+On Unix make sure you are linking your application with libpthread and libdl.

 #### Running the server

 The easiest way to get going is to build the standalone server, available in the `standalone` directory.
 You can connect to localhost or remote clients and view the collected data right away.